CourseReps/ECEN452-SP18/Students/StevenYeh/Lab5/README.md

 Task 1: Design of a TRL calibration kit.<br>
 In this exercise you will complete the design of the Thru, Line, and Reflect microstrip calibration fixtures found in your “ECEN452_Lab5_TRL_GroupX.hfss” project file.
 These design files are named “Thru”, “Line”, and “Reflect”.
-You will be designing these for a Z0 = 50  reference impedance on the 62 mil thick FR4 (r = 4.1, tan  = 0.01) substrate to support a frequency range of 1 GHz to 5 GHz and provide a 15mm reference plane beyond the SMA end launch connectors.<br><br>
+You will be designing these for a Z0 = 50  reference impedance on the 62 mil thick FR4 (er = 4.1, tan d = 0.01) substrate to support a frequency range of 1 GHz to 5 GHz and provide a 15mm reference plane beyond the SMA end launch connectors.<br><br>

 Step 1: Calculate the physical width w of the microstrip lines required for this calibration kit and change all line widths in the design files.<br>
 <b>Ans:<br>